 HolyBears were life-changing for customers Susan and Larry W. Massey, Jr. “I was meeting Sister Pauline at the Archdiocese of Galveston-Houston’s Office of Vocations, and I saw this 36-inch priest bear,” says Larry.
 “My wife and I have been involved with promoting vocations to the priesthood since 2006.
 I knew this HolyBear would be a great giveaway for the YACM summer program, so I had to find out where I could buy more.”The Masseys traced the bear to an organization in Atlanta that had special-ordered the oversized HolyBears.
 “I couldn’t believe it when they told me that the company was located just across town from us here in Houston,” Larry said.
 The Massey reached out personally to Rob LeClair, and a friendship was born.

 Soon the Masseys were purchasing large quantities of HolyBears to give away to promote vocations and even designed the very first nun HolyBear.
 “Rob became a good friend, and we began to brainstorm ideas for new HolyBears.”
 Two years later, Rob offered to sell HolyBears to Susan and Larry.
-“We loved the bears so much that we ended up buying the company,” says Susan.Today, HolyBears is owned and operated by the Massey family.
-Susan Massey runs the operation and manages orders from retailers across the country.
-Rob LeClair handles all of the custom bear orders.
+“We loved the bears so much that we ended up buying the company,” says Susan.As of April 1, 2022, HolyBears has come full circle and is back under the ownership of its original founder Rob LeClair.

 Our Favorite HolyBears